Assented to 2000-04-13

 Marginal note:Appointment and tenure of members

-(2) Each initial member of the Governing Council, other than the President, shall be appointed by the Governor in Council to hold office for any term of not more than three years that will ensure, as far as possible, the expiry in any one year of the terms of office of not more than one third of the members.
+(2) Subject to section 8, each initial member of the Governing Council shall be appointed by the Governor in Council to hold office for any term of not more than three years that will ensure, as far as possible, the expiry in any one year of the terms of office of not more than one third of the members.
 Subsequently appointed members shall be appointed by the Governor in Council for a three-year term.

 Marginal note:Removal and reappointment

-(3) The members appointed under subsection (2) shall be appointed to hold office during pleasure.
-They may be appointed to no more than two consecutive terms.
+(3) Except for the Chairperson appointed under subsection (3.1), the members shall be appointed to hold office during pleasure and may be appointed to no more than two consecutive terms.

 Marginal note:Appointment criteria